This Act is the Workplace Injury Management and Workers Compensation Act 1998.

 Board means the Safety, Return to Work and Support Board established under the Safety, Return to Work and Support Board Act 2012.

-Chief Executive Officer means the Chief Executive Officer of Safety, Return to Work and Support holding office as such under Chapter 1A of the Public Sector Employment and Management Act 2002.
+Chief Executive Officer means the person employed in the Public Service as the Chief Executive Officer of Safety, Return to Work and Support.

 claim means a claim for compensation or work injury damages that a person has made or is entitled to make.